Summerland (2020 film): Plot

 The day before Frank's birthday Alice is informed that his father has been killed in battle and she must break the news to him.
-As she was devastated by the similar loss of her own father, Alice decides to delay telling Frank.
+As she was devastated by the similar loss of her father, Alice decided to delay telling Frank.
 While preparing a permanent room for him to stay in, she finds photographs of Frank and his parents in his scrapbook and is shocked to discover that his mother is Vera.
-At the same time, during an argument with a school friend, Frank finds out that his father had died.
+At the same time, during an argument with a school friend, Frank finds out that his father has died.
 Hurt and angry because Alice had not told him, Frank runs away to be with his mother in London.
 Alice goes after him, and the two arrive in time to find his home destroyed and in flames after a bombing.
 Alice and Frank spend the night in an air raid shelter and head back to Kent the following morning.

 While driving back to Kent, Frank yells at Alice to stop, jumps out and runs to the sea.
-Alice follows him onto the rocks, pleading with him that it isn't safe and to come back.
-Frank shouts at her that she knew about his father’s death and didn’t tell him.
-Distraught, Alice tells him that she wanted to but didn’t know how to and apologises.
+Alice follows him onto the rocks, pleading with him that it is not safe and to come back.
+Frank shouts at her that she knew about his father's death and did not tell him.
+Distraught, Alice tells him that she wanted to but did not know how to and apologises.
 Frank says that he saw his father in Summerland.
-When he turns round, he slips and falls backwards into the water.
+When he turns around, he slips and falls backward into the water.
 He flails under the water until Alice swims out to where he is and manages to rescue him.
 After helping him get out, both of them gasp and cough up water profusely.

 The next morning, Alice brings Frank breakfast which he initially refuses.
-Alice reveals how she lost her own father years earlier, that she struggled to come to terms with it.
+Alice reveals how she lost her father years earlier, and that she struggled to come to terms with it.
 She then shows him the room she prepared for him, comforting him when he becomes upset looking through some family photos.

 When they return home a few days later, they find Vera waiting for them.
 She had not been home at the time of the bomb attacks.
-Vera confesses to having engineered the selection of Alice as the host for Frank because she knew that if anything were to happen to her, Alice would take care of him.
+Vera confesses to having engineered the selection of Alice as the host for Frank because she knows that if anything were to happen to her, Alice would take care of him.

-Back in the present time, Alice is finalizing her manuscript and is interrupted by Vera.
-The two reunited and had since been living together.
-Alice and Vera are walking on the beach and are joined by an adult Frank who has come to visit his two mothers.
-Frank reads the dedication in Alice's manuscript, and it is dedicated to him.
+Back in the present time, Alice is in the process of completing her manuscript when Vera suddenly interrupts her.
+Having reunited some time ago, the two now live together.
+As they stroll along the beach, an adult Frank, who has come for a visit, joins them.
+Frank discovers the dedication in Alice's manuscript, and to his surprise, it is dedicated to him.